A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Results and Discussions

-This context-dependent strategy aligns with melanoma signaling biology.
-NRAS, mutated in 15-20\% of melanomas \cite{ascierto2012role}, activates the MAPK cascade through MAP2K3 \cite{domingues2018possible}.
-The agent's preference for MAP2K3 in NRAS-high contexts reflects understanding of this upstream-downstream relationship, intercepting oncogenic signals at a strategic chokepoint.
-Conversely, TAGLN drives cytoskeletal remodeling and epithelial-mesenchymal transition \cite{tsui2019transgelin}, prompting the agent to target JUN—a key AP-1 transcription factor \cite{hess2004ap}—to disrupt transcriptional programs driving resistance.

-This demonstrates that the agent discerns specific molecular contexts rather than identifying a generic resistant state, selecting the most effective pathway-specific intervention and mirroring precision oncology strategies \cite{tsimberidou2020review}.
+This strategy aligns with melanoma biology.
+In NRAS-mutant contexts (15-20\% of melanomas \cite{ascierto2012role}), the agent targets MAP2K3 to intercept MAPK cascade activation \cite{domingues2018possible} at a strategic chokepoint.
+Conversely, when TAGLN drives epithelial-mesenchymal transition \cite{tsui2019transgelin}, the agent targets JUN \cite{hess2004ap} to disrupt resistance-associated transcriptional programs.
+This demonstrates pathway-specific intervention selection mirroring precision oncology strategies \cite{tsimberidou2020review}.